farhapartex/dahlia/README.md

 * Click on `Settings` and then `Create Role`.
 Click on `Add Role` which is on right upper of the page.
 * Dahlia contain 3 roles which are `Administrator`, `Moderator` and `Editor`.
 * By Clicking `Add Role` a modal form will appear.
 Select `Administrator` and select all permissions and submit.
+* Now click on your username in top of the sidebar , then click on `Profile` tab and provide necessary information and must select `Administrator` from Select Role options and after click on `Submit` button.
-* Now you are able to perform all kind of actions in `Dahlia`
+* Congratulations!
+Now you are able to perform all kind of actions in `Dahlia`

+### Features in Dahlia

+Dahlia is a blog CMS.
+It provide a user all kind of features which is essential for creating a blog site.
+The key features are
+* Category
+* Tag
+* Media Browser
+* Post
+* Public API
+* Contact Message
+* Menu Options
+* Creating User with permissions